Soil spectroscopy might soon offer faster, cheaper soil testing. Soil analysis is an essential cost in strategic crop nutrition management.

 - Exchangeable calcium and magnesium

-Exchangeable boron and bulk density were less accurate.
+Bulk density and exchangeable boron were less accurate.
 At this stage, infrared spectroscopy cannot measure available nutrients such as Colwell P or mineral N.

-Handheld devices measure a few microns into the soil, analysing only the surface of the sample so some properties may not be accurately predicted.
+Handheld devices measure a few microns into the soil.
+The measurement applies just to the surface of the sample.
+This means some properties may not be accurately predicted.
 Moisture content and particle size affects results.

 Researchers are learning which equipment will work reliably in Australian conditions.
 Work has started on calibrating spectroscopy results for southern Australian soils.
 Some commercial labs are already using spectroscopy to predict soil properties.
 Soil testing using spectroscopy in paddocks is still a few years away.